UniversityOfPlymouth-Electronics/Embedded-Systems/level6/Cplusplus-oop.md

 There are three types of smart pointer:

-* **Unique** - where only one pointer can reference a specific resource on the heap.
+* **Unique** - where **only one** pointer can reference a specific resource on the heap.
 When that pointer goes out of scope or gives up ownership, the resource is automatically deallocated.
-* **Shared** - where multiple pointer can reference a specific resource on the heap.
-The resource will remain on the heap while there is at least one shared pointer in scope.
-Once all shared pointers go out of scope or give up ownership, the resource is automatrically deallocated.
+* **Shared** - where multiple pointers can reference a specific resource on the heap.
+The resource will remain on the heap while there is **at least one** shared pointer in scope.
+Once all shared pointers go out of scope or give up ownership, the resource is automatically deallocated.
-* **Weak** - A special type that is used in combination with a unique or shared smart pointer to avoid something known as a `retain cycle` (special case)
+* **Weak** - A special type that is used in combination with a unique or shared smart pointer to avoid a specific condition known as a `retain cycle` (special case)

 See [this page](https://learn.microsoft.com/en-us/cpp/cpp/smart-pointers-modern-cpp?view=msvc-170#kinds-of-smart-pointers) for more details.